TheBrightSparkDev/MakeWebWork/README.md

 and have a foreign key to a customer table allowing a multiple to one relationship

+# price calculator
+I wanted to create a unique experience to user allowing them to choose a pricing model and have the page slide off and be replaced by the input screen.
+There is no need to submit these quotes or save them currently so will have inputs on the left and to the right the answer will show up.
+The challenge here is to

 # Technology used<a name="technology_used"></a>

 ## Wireframes<a name="wireframes"></a>
 - adobe XD
+-
 ## Frameworks<a name="frameworks"></a>
 - I used the Django framework
 - I used github to store the repository and version management
 - I used gitpod for editing the code and for posting to github
+-
 ## Libraries<a name="libraries"></a>
 - bootstrap
 - materialize